Which Class Should I Use?

 - Start with

-ChebyshevTTwhen cross-variable coupling matters and the dense grid is too large. - For TT work, avoid
+ChebyshevTTwhen cross-variable coupling matters and the dense grid is too large.
+PreferBuild(method: "cross")for high-dimensional work. - Avoid

 Validation Checklist